-Born June 30th, 1917, in Brooklyn, New York, Lena Horne was known as one of the most popular African American entertainers of the twentieth century.
-Horne was born into an upper middle class Black family, but battled racial injustice throughout her career.
-Despite her obstacles she became one of the most well-known African American performers of the 20th Century, achieving fame as a singer and actor.
+Lena Horne, born June 30th, 1917, in Brooklyn, New York, was known as one of the most popular African American entertainers of the twentieth century.
+Horne was born into an upper middle-class Black family but battled racial injustice throughout her career.
+Despite her obstacles, she became one of the most well-known African American performers of the 20th Century, achieving fame as a singer and actor.

 Horne’s legendary career began in 1933 when at 16 she was hired to perform in the renowned Cotton Club in Harlem.
-There she was surrounded by up in coming jazz legends including Billie Holiday, Teddy Wilson and Duke Ellington.
+There she was surrounded by upcoming jazz legends including Billie Holiday, Teddy Wilson, and Duke Ellington.
 For the next five years, Horne performed in several night clubs, on Broadway, and toured with the Charlie Barnett swing band as a singer.
 Barnett’s band was white thus allowing Horne to become one of the first African American star performers who developed an appeal across American racial boundaries.

 Horne also developed a reputation as a political activist.
 During World War II she often entertained black soldiers in segregated units at her own expense.
 She also refused to perform before segregated audiences during and after World War II.
 Horne also worked with First Lady Eleanor Roosevelt to lobby the U.S. Congress to enact anti-lynching legislation.